-This Is What It’s Like To Raise A Child As An Atheist In The Bible Belt
+What It’s Like Raising A Child As An Atheist In The Bible Belt

-Where their classmates are pretty sure they're going to hell.
+My son’s classmates are pretty sure he’s going to hell.

 The truth is, M is neither Christian nor Jewish (nor Muslim nor Hindu nor Baha’i), at least not right now.
 Because right now he’s 8 and he’s growing up with parents who don’t take him to services or follow any religion at home.
 I can’t really speak for my husband on this (he grew up going to church and is pretty private about his beliefs), but on my side anyway, M is being raised by an atheist.